 Tayseer Barakat’s “Shoreless Sea”: A Visual Account on Refugees’ mayhem journeys across the Mediterranean

-Zawyeh Gallery is glad to announce the opening of Tayseer Barakat’s solo exhibition “Shoreless Sea” on Wednesday 15 January in Ramallah.
-The exhibition includes a series of new artworks which manifest as an account on refugees’ desperate journeys to cross the Mediterranean to Europe in search for a normal life.
+Zawyeh Gallery is glad to announce the opening of Tayseer Barakat’s solo exhibition “Shoreless Sea” on Wednesday, 15 January, in Ramallah.
+The exhibition includes a series of new artworks which manifest as an account of refugees’ desperate journeys to cross the Mediterranean to Europe in search of a normal life.

-Barakat says that this exhibition is a contemplation into what that Arab people have become and the transformation of big numbers into refugees with uncertain future.
-He adds that its also a meditation in the coldness of the the world as it witnesses the refugee tragedies indifferently.
-For him, the exhibition is a journey into his inner self as a refugee and an exploration of the meaning of separation (from homeland and the loved ones), and how life has transformed the region into big enormous waves in recent years.
+Barakat says that this exhibition is a contemplation of what the Arab people have become and the transformation of big numbers into refugees with an uncertain future.
+He adds that it’s also a meditation in the coldness of the world as it witnesses the refugee tragedies indifferently.
+For him, the exhibition is a journey into his inner self as a refugee and an exploration of the meaning of separation (from homeland and loved ones), and how life has transformed the region into big enormous waves in recent years.

 Barakat was born in Jabaliya refugee camp in Gaza in 1959, and he completed his art education in Alexandria, Egypt, in 1983.
 Barakat has held many solo exhibitions and has participated in numerous group exhibitions with many of his contemporaries in Japan, the USA, Brazil, Europe, and across the Arab world.
 His solo exhibitions have included São Paulo Biennale, Brazil in 1996 (“The Number that Became a Name”); Ramallah in 2006; and (“Distant Voices”) at Zawyeh Gallery, Ramallah in 2014.
 He is a founding member of Al Wasti Art Center in Jerusalem and the International Art Academy-Palestine.